mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 # Introduction to Language Design

-In this part of the tutorial, we are going develop some intuition about the language design workflow in Sema.
+In this part of the tutorial, we are going develop some knowledge about the language design workflow in Sema.

 For that, we will be focusing on the *Grammar Editor* and: